llvm-doe-org/llvm-project/clang/README-OpenACC-design.md

     * It does not appear possible for any DA other than `copy`, `nomap`, or `shared` to be *imp* for a variable of incomplete type.
-* *exp* `private` or *exp* `reduction` for a `const` variable is an error.
+* *exp* `copyout`, *exp* `private`, or *exp* `reduction` for a `const` variable is an error.
 Notes:
+    * There are several reasons:
-    * Private copies of a `const` private variable would remain uninitialized throughout their lifetime.
+        * Except in the case of `reduction`, device/private copies would remain uninitialized throughout their lifetimes because the application is not permitted to write to them.
-    * A reduction assigns to both the original variable and the private copies after their initialization, but `const` prevents that.
+        * A `reduction` is pointless if the application cannot write to the private copies after initialization.
+        * In the case of `copyout` or `reduction`, the runtime must write to the original variable at the end of the region.
+          Those writes would violate `const`, particularly if they would alter known data.
+In the case of `copyout`, the new data would likely be uninitialized values.
-    * *exp* `copy` and *exp* `copyout` are strange cases.
-      Technically, each assigns to the original, and `const` prevents that.
-However, there are several arguments for why each should be permitted for a `const` variable:
+    * *exp* `copy` is a subtle case.
+Technically, it writes to the original, and `const` prevents that.
+However, there are several arguments for why it should be permitted for a `const` variable:
-        * For shared memory, it's supposed to be fine to ignore *exp* `copy` and *exp* `copyout` (or any DMA) entirely, so `const` is harmless in that case.
-An implementation for discrete memory could optimize by not copying back to the original variable because the value shouldn't change because it's `const`, so `const` is actually helpful here instead of problematic.
-In the case of `copyout`, it could be argued that the value to be copied back could be an uninitialized value instead of the original value, but it could also be argued that's poor usage of `copyout`.
-TODO: Actually, is there any good usage for `copyout` with the `const` case?
+        * For shared memory, it's supposed to be fine to ignore *exp* `copy` (or any DMA) entirely, so `const` is harmless in that case.
+        * For discrete memory, an implementation could optimize by not copying back to the original variable because the value shouldn't change because it's `const`, so `const` is actually helpful here instead of problematic.
         * It should be fine to reference a `const` non-scalar within an `acc parallel` region even though the non-scalar is declared outside the region, but the `acc parallel` has *imp* `copy` for such a non-scalar.
 Thus, *imp* `copy` must be permitted for the non-scalar, and so then should *exp* `copy`.
-        * Clacc translates `copy` or `copyout` to OpenMP's `map` clause with a map type of `tofrom` or `from`, and the OpenMP implementation permits those for `const` variables.
+        * Clacc translates `copy` to OpenMP's `map` clause with a map type of `tofrom`, and the OpenMP implementation permits those for `const` variables.
     * *exp* `copyin` or *exp* `firstprivate` is fine for a `const` variable.
 The local copy will have the original variable's value throughout its lifetime.